 Many punters like to put horses together in multiple bets in the hope of winning a lot of money for a small stake.
 The Patent links three horses together in singles, doubles, and a treble i.e. 7 x your original stake.
 The Yankee is 11 bets on four horses in doubles, trebles, and an accumulator.
 All multiple and accumulator bets are explained on the bookmaker sites.

 Sports spread betting bookies also offer some great new offers for horse bettors to try out that particular type of betting.
 Read our interview with Spreadex founder on why it’s not for everyone though.

 Where to find the best odds for horse race betting

 There are several excellent odds comparison sites to help you find the best value for your bet.
 You will need more than one account if you are to take advantage of the very best prices available.
-The betting exchanges frequently provide better value than fixed odds bookmakers.
+The horse racing betting exchanges frequently provide better value than fixed odds bookmakers.

-You should never bet at starting price (or SP) as these odds tend to shorten up before the start, especially for the biggest races.
-Most bookmakers now offer a “Best Odds Guarantee” so that you will be paid out at whichever is the better price, the odds at the time of your bet or starting price.
+You should never bet at the starting price (or SP) as these odds tend to shorten up before the start, especially for the biggest races.
+Most bookmakers now offer a “Best Odds Guaranteed” so that you will be paid out at whichever is the better price, the odds at the time of your bet or starting price.

 Betting responsibly on the ponies

 It is most important that you understand the risks involved and only bet what you can afford.
 Betting can be very exciting but only if you bet within your means.
 Make you that you know your own limit and stick to it.
 Do keep a close eye on your betting account and never chase your losses.

 All bookmaker sites carry home page links to help you bet responsibly.
 Should you have any concerns about your betting activity, there are several highly qualified support agencies that can be contacted 24/7.